ThinkDataEd/curriculum/docs/unit3/lesson9.md

 13. Inform students that the left side of the handout will be completed as a class, and then student teams will work together to complete the right side.

-14. Using the Data Cycle as a guide, students should brainstorm a statistical question that is related to the research question.
+14. Using the Data Cycle as a guide, students should brainstorm a statistical investigative question that is related to the research question.
 One might be: <span style="color:grey">***What is the typical family size in the United States?***</span>

     **<u>Note:</u>** This requires a definition of “family,” which can have a variety of meanings to different people.
 Different definitions will likely guide the discussion of possible survey questions in the following step.

-15. Next, students need to determine 3 survey questions to help answer the statistical question.
-The goal in creating survey questions is to make sure they (1) are unambiguous, and (2) address the statistical question.
+15. Next, students need to determine 3 survey questions to help answer the statistical investigative question.
+The goal in creating survey questions is to make sure they (1) are unambiguous, and (2) address the statistical investigative question.
 Some examples are listed below (which come from different definitions of “family”):

-    **<u>Note:</u>** Survey questions MUST match the statistical question.
+    **<u>Note:</u>** Survey questions MUST match the statistical investigative question.

-    (a.)
-How many siblings do you have?
+    100. How many siblings do you have?

-    (b.)
-How many people live with you?
+    100. How many people live with you?

 16. It may help to actually collect data once the first survey question has been created.
 For example:
 “How many siblings do you have?” – each student would give a response and the values could be recorded in a dotplot (if desired).
 If the question is too vague (do we include half-siblings, step-siblings, etc.?), students can revise the question.

-17. Once the class has agreed upon 3 survey questions for the first statistical question, allow students to join their student teams for the remainder of the activity.
+17. Once the class has agreed upon 3 survey questions for the first statistical investigative question, allow students to join their student teams for the remainder of the activity.

-18. Each team should come up with a statistical question that might answer the research question, then determine 3 survey questions that match their statistical question.
+18. Each team should come up with a statistical investigative question that might answer the research question, then determine 3 survey questions that match their statistical investigative question.
 Have the students create both open- and closed-ended questions in the handout.
 Each survey question should be a different type (see Step 8).

-19. Have student teams share out their statistical questions and related survey questions with the rest of the class.
+19. Have student teams share out their statistical investigative questions and related survey questions with the rest of the class.

 ###**Class Scribes:**